Dog Bite Lawyer in Marietta, GA

 Dog bites are among the most traumatic injuries and are tragically quite common.
 According to the American Veterinary Medical Association (AVMA), Georgia ranks among the top ten states for reporting dog bites in 2020.
 Our award-winning personal injury lawyers can help prove liability and find sources of insurance.

-We take care of all the details.
+Our dog bite lawyers take care of all the details.
 The Champion Firm connects you with medical care, gathers proof of injury and damages, files your insurance claim (for both bodily injury and property damage), and fights for maximum compensation from all liable parties.
 You take care of your health and your loved ones – we do the rest.

 We always prepare for trial.
 Most dog bite cases are resolved with an insurance settlement.
 However, we can take your case to trial if the other side will not negotiate in good faith.
 By always preparing for each case as if it were going to trial, The Champion Firm is ready to litigate if we cannot negotiate.

-What to Do After a Dog Bite?
+What to Do After a Dog Bite in Marietta, GA?

 Get Medical Treatment Right Away